ModelOriented/DALEXtra/README.md

 ## How to setup Anaconda

 In order to be able to use some features associated with `DALEXtra`, Anaconda in needed.
-The easiest way to get it, is visting [Anconda website](https://www.anaconda.com/distribution).
+The easiest way to get it, is visiting [Anaconda website](https://www.anaconda.com/distribution).
 And choosing proper OS as it stands in the following picture.
 ![](https://raw.githubusercontent.com/ModelOriented/DALEXtra/master/README_files/figure-gfm/anaconda1.png)
 There is no big difference bewtween Python versions when downloading Anaconda.
-You can always create virtual environment with any version of Pytho no matter which version was downloaded first.
+You can always create virtual environment with any version of Python no matter which version was downloaded first.

 ### Windows